habutax/habutax/README.md

 format](https://en.wikipedia.org/wiki/INI_file#Format).
 Each form has its own section in the input file.
-If you don't want to supply anything up front, you don't need to: the `--prompt` option causes HabuTax to prompt you for any missing input, while `--writeback` causes any values you enter interactively in this way to be written back to the input file.
+If you don't want to supply anything up front, you don't need to: the `--prompt` option causes HabuTax to prompt you for any missing input, while `--writeback-input` causes any values you enter interactively in this way to be written back to the input file.

 The output is currently printed to stdout, though we plan to optionally write the output to a text file.